Anushk2001/Anushk2001/README.md

 ## About Me:
-<p style="color:red;"> Hi, I am Anushk Gautam, 2nd year undergraduate pursuing a B. Tech focused in Mechanical Engineering from Indian Institute of Technology, Indore.
+<p > Hi, I am Anushk Gautam, 2nd year undergraduate pursuing a B. Tech focused in Mechanical Engineering from Indian Institute of Technology, Indore.
 I am an enthusiastic problem solver and a passionate learner.
 Skilled in DSA, Web Development and Team Management.
 I am passionately exploring and learning new opportunities and tools. </p>

 #### My favourite languages: